TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-appendix-3-ongoing-summary.md

 in Jairt, near Renaura.

-In this tavern, they meet a woman who talks to them about recent events in Renaura where Lord Telnetar has supplanted the previous Lord Morcant and has been tyrannically ruling the city since.
+In this tavern, they meet a woman who talks to them about recent events in Renaura where Lord Telnetar has supplanted the previous King Morcant and has been tyrannically ruling the city since.
 She asks them to find out what Telnetar is doing and to put a stop to it, in exchange for a reward.
 The characters accept this and, once again, set